 “Material, size, colour and structure and a playful approach to those elements form the core of Charlie Kater’s work, together with the aim of communicating intimately with the viewer.
 The intimacy is an important aspect of the form of the work itself.
 In the playful approach, size, color and material show both themselves and also hint at something else.
 This makes the works enigmatic, you don’t really know what you’re looking at.”
-(Wouter Weijers, Art historian at University of Nijmegen)
+(Wouter Weijers, Art historian, now retired, at Radboud University Nijmegen)

-Charlie Kater (1970, Venlo, The Netherlands) received his Bachelors of Sculpture in 1998 at AKI Academy Enschede NL, studied abroad in a fine arts exchange program at University of Newcastle Upon Tyne, GB, and received an Honours Bachelors of Education in Visual Arts & Design in 2004 at University of Arts, Utrecht NL.
-He is a member of the Laren & Blaricum NL artist society, associated with the internationally acclaimed artist group “The Style/ De Stijl.”
-His work is currently in numerous private collections.
-Kater currently lives and works in Hilversum NL.
+Charlie Kater (1970, Venlo, The Netherlands) received his Bachelors of Sculpture in 1998 at AKI Academy Enschede, studied abroad in a fine arts exchange program at University of Newcastle Upon Tyne, and received an Honours Bachelors of Education in Visual Arts & Design in 2004 at University of Arts, Utrecht.
+He is a member of the Laren & Blaricum NL artist society, associated with the internationally acclaimed artist group “De Stijl.”
+His works are currently in private collections.
+Kater lives and works in Hilversum.

 - 2019: Prijs Piet Staut: 2nd prize, BE

-- 2020 Achter de Ramen, Amsterdam, NL
+- 2020 Achter de Ramen, Amsterdam NL

-- 2018 “I try to keep up with the rhythm”, Atelier P68, Amersfoort, NL
+- 2018 I try to keep up with the rhythm, Atelier P68, Amersfoort NL

-- (2022 Singer Museum, 100 years KV Laren /Blaricum, Laren NL)
+- 2022 100 years KV Laren /Blaricum, Singer Museum Laren NL

-- 2021 Fluffycrimes,- Show #7, Mana Contemporary Art Center Chicago, USA
+- 2021 Fluffycrimes,- Show #7, Mana Contemporary Art Center Chicago ILL.
+USA

-- 2020 “Laureatensalon KPSK”, Kasteel Cortewalle, Beveren, BE
+- 2020 Laureatensalon KPSK, Kasteel Cortewalle, Beveren BE

-- 2019 “Prize Piet Staut”, Kasteel Cortewalle, Beveren, BE
+- 2019 Prize Piet Staut, Kasteel Cortewalle, Beveren BE

-- 2019 “Kunstkijkroute Amersfoort”, Amersfoort, NL
+- 2019 Kunstkijkroute Amersfoort, Amersfoort NL

-- 1998 AKI Finals Sculpture, Kunstvereniging Diepenheim, NL
+- 1998 AKI Finals Sculpture, Kunstvereniging Diepenheim NL